-Manuscript should be computer typed in Microsoft Word using a 13-point Times New Roman font for English writing and Arabic Transparent font for Arabic language writing, single-spaced throughout the text, including figure legends, tables and references.
+Manuscript should be computer typed in Microsoft Word using a 13-point Times New Roman font for English writing and Simplified Arabic font for Arabic language writing, single-spaced throughout the text, including figure legends, tables and references.
 Use A4 paper for typing.
 The typed area should be printed out on (A4) 3 cm margins on the left side, and the other 2.5 cm.
 The manuscript, subdivided by one-line space between headings, should be organized as follows:

 The first page of the manuscript includes the title (capitalize all the letters) of the article followed by one-line space and the names of all authors (no degrees) and their addresses for correspondence, including the e-mail address of the corresponding author.
 The first letter of each name and main word should be capitalized.
 The title, author's name and affiliation should be centered on the width of the typing area.

 The second page contains the abstract which should be 150-250 words in single paragraph and presents the main findings.
 For indexing purposes, a list of 3–5 key words in English and not included in the title should be typed below the abstract.
 An Arabic abstract is required for papers written in English.
 It should follow the English abstract.

 Describes briefly the background of the investigation with updated information and states the aim of the study.

 Materials and Methods